CS-DS-125/125book/py4e_rst/13-web.rst

 Google has an excellent web service that allows us to make use of their large database of geographic information.
-We can submit a geographical search string like “Ann Arbor, MI” to their geocoding API and have Google return its best guess as to where on a map we might find our search string and tell us about the landmarks nearby.
+We can submit a geographical search string like "Ann Arbor, MI" to their geocoding API and have Google return its best guess as to where on a map we might find our search string and tell us about the landmarks nearby.